isomerpages/ogp-pioneerpri/_our-curriculum/Mathematics.md

   </tr>
   <tr>
     <td class="tg-dgl5">Spatial Play and Recess Play</td>
-    <td class="tg-ktyi">These programmes provide the opportunities for students to play with 2D and 3D objects/images physically and virtually in class, during recess and at home to develop their spatial visualisation skill that is essential for mathematical problem-solving.</td>
+    <td class="tg-ktyi" style="text-align:Justify">These programmes provide the opportunities for students to play with 2D and 3D objects/images physically and virtually in class, during recess and at home to develop their spatial visualisation skill that is essential for mathematical problem-solving.</td>
     <td class="tg-0lax"></td>
   </tr>
   <tr>
     <td class="tg-dgl5">Mathematics Heuristics</td>
-    <td class="tg-ktyi">This programme adopts a systematic approach using thinking routine to equip students with thinking skills and heuristics that are essential for mathematical problem-solving.</td>
+    <td class="tg-ktyi" style="text-align:Justify">This programme adopts a systematic approach using thinking routine to equip students with thinking skills and heuristics that are essential for mathematical problem-solving.</td>
     <td class="tg-0lax"></td>
   </tr>
   <tr>
     <td class="tg-dgl5">Thinking Curriculum - Mathematics</td>
-    <td class="tg-ktyi">This programme adopts a systematic approach using SPARKLE thinking routine, to equip students with 21 st  century competencies through collaborative solving of open-ended, real-world problems.</td>
+    <td class="tg-ktyi" style="text-align:Justify">This programme adopts a systematic approach using SPARKLE thinking routine, to equip students with 21 st  century competencies through collaborative solving of open-ended, real-world problems.</td>
     <td class="tg-0lax"></td>
   </tr>
   <tr>